Ice Cold Ice Hockey Gameplay

 With 15 cards left in the third period, if you are behind in the score and have puck control at CI or in your OZ (or a face-off is about to take place in one of those zones) you can pull the goalie.
 You’ll then play with a 6-card hand until you put your goalie back in net; you can only do this during a play stoppage.
 You must put your goalie back in net if you tie the game or a face-off takes place in your DZ.

-1. Play a Defensive card If the offensive player plays a card with a (rounded) red square at its right-center, his opponent may play a defensive card.
+1. Play a Defensive card If the offensive player plays a card with a (rounded) red square at its right-center, their opponent may play a defensive card.
 The red squares and defensive cards come in two distinct types: a red square at their top-center or a red square-with-exclamation point.

 - If the offensive card that was just played is a Skate card, then the defensive card’s rink-icon at upper left must have color in the section which matches the puck’s current zone.